mendix/IBM-Watson-Connector-Suite/README.md

 }
 ```

-Or if the service does not require apikey, it will require instead username and password
+Alternatively, if the service does not require an API key, it will instead require a username and password:

 ```
 {